luchagomez/cashier/Readme.md

 ***TEST 5***

-*DESCRIPTION*: Verify the quantity of products and total price in the cart when 4 SR1 items are added.
+*DESCRIPTION*: Verify the number of products, the rule applied, and total price in the cart when 4 SR1 items are added.

 *EXPECTED RESULT*:
  - The reducePriceRule should be applied.